-All that time together at home has brought their list of grievances to the forefront, only to reinforce those ever-evolving wish lists—be it a backyard, an additional bathroom, better appliances, or just more square feet.
+All that time during the pandemic spent at home has made us rethink what we want our homes to be and update our ever-evolving wish lists—be it a backyard, an additional bathroom, better appliances, or just more square feet.

 This is where a renovation loan can make all the difference, putting the spotlight on those “fixer-uppers” that often go overlooked by prospective buyers.
 Renovation loans allow borrowers to factor the cost of renovations into their mortgage—alleviating the worry of how they’ll afford extensive repairs.

 When moving isn’t the only answer

-For current homeowners, a renovation loan gives way to the option of staying put, while still getting what they need out of their homes.
-Those homeowners who are reluctant to leave a home and a neighborhood they love, but need an additional bedroom, a bigger bathroom, better appliances—you name it—can opt to refinance and make those improvements to their current home.
+For current homeowners, a renovation loan gives way to the option of staying put, while still getting what you need out of your home.
+If you’re reluctant to leave your home and a neighborhood you love, but need an additional bedroom, a bigger bathroom, better appliances—you name it— you can opt to refinance and make those improvements to your current home.

 Many renovations even have the potential to increase the value of a home, so you’ll want to figure out your potential return on investment for any renovation plans you’re making.
 This can be particularly helpful with some of the little details.

 So, yes, maybe you are for sure going to remodel your bathroom, but should you go with a midrange or upscale renovation?
 Are those fancy marble countertops worth it?
 This article digs into those questions and runs the ROI (return on investment) numbers for you.
 It’s a great place to start to get some of those questions answered.

-Whether your renovation plans consist of shopping for a fixer-upper or renovating what you already own, you’ll want to be sure to work with a renovation loan specialist.
+Whether your renovation plans consist of shopping for a fixer-upper or renovating what you already own, you’ll want to be sure to work with a renovation loan specialist from Guaranteed Rate.
 With their extensive knowledge on all the things that have the potential to pop up throughout a renovation, they’ll be able to help ensure your process runs as smoothly as possible.